AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 ```

 After generation, you have two options to build the project:

-Once generated, you can click **Open Project** to open the generated project in your default IDE or some other configured environment to open your project.
-The project can then be built through the IDE.

 - Click **Open Project** to launch the generated project in your default IDE or some other configured environment to open your project, then build from there.
 - Or, build directly from the terminal:
 ```bash